LeoTsui/CS259D_Notes_HW/notes/PAYL_Anomalous_Payload-Based_Network_Intrusion_Detection.md

 ### Z-string

-* Distribution ordered by Zipf law can represent the signature
+* Distribution ordered by Zipf's law can represent the signature
-* Z-strings of payloads from different match each other
+* Z-strings of anomalous payloads from different sites match each other
     * A worm has appeared

 ## Limitation

-* Curse of dimensionality (Maybe not today)
+* Curse of dimensionality
 * Spurious features
 * Not robust against adversaries
 * No focused scope
+* Easily escaped by mimicry attacks (blending attack)

 ## References